GSA/piv-guides/_userguides/04_digital_signing_ofr.md

 ## OFR Requirements

-The name of a digital signatory must match the name typed in the signature block, or meet the accepted standards in the Document Drafting Handbook (DDH), chapter 1.6.
+The name of a digital signatory must match the name typed in the signature block, or meet the accepted standards in the [Document Drafting Handbook (DDH)](https://www.archives.gov/files/federal-register/write/handbook/ddh.pdf){:target="_blank"}, chapter 1.6.

 Use MS Word 2010 or later, and submit only *.docx* files.
 Older versions of MS Word lack a standard method to validate digital signatures, and the old file type *.doc* is not compatible with OFR's digital validation process, and not accepted in the web portal.

 If multiple agencies submit a document for publication, they must submit one document that is signed by a representative from every issuing agency (DDH, 1.6).
 If one or more agencies are unable or unwilling to digitally sign, then the document must be submitted via the conventional paper-and-disk procedure (DDH, 6.3),

 {% include alert-info.html content="The OFR web portal accepts only invisible digital signatures on MS Word documents.
-For instructions, see Add an Invisible Digital Signature." %}
+For instructions, see [Add an Invisible Digital Signature]({{site.baseurl}}/userguides/signworddoc/)." %}

 ## Submit a Jointly-Issued Document to OFR